- International Students

-Buses: Remember that a bus pass is included in our tuition fees each semester.
 The 2, 6, 9c, 10, 13, 31, 32, 33 and 34 bus routes all go to school regularly.
 See the London Transit Site for more information about London buses as well as the Ride Guide pdf and PDFs of routes to see if a prospective place to live is on a bus route that goes to campus.

 Bikes: Lots of our faculty and students bike to campus.
 Some say London is bike commuter friendly, some vehemently disagree.
 On the City of London’s Bike Route and Multi-Use site you can find more information on biking in London, and as well as a bike route map.